Funding and grants

 - Referral agents (such as police officers and school teachers) can refer eligible children and young people for a voucher.

-- Parents and carers – vouchers must be presented to a club by 15 November 2014.
+- Vouchers must be presented to a Get Started club by 11 May 2015.

 Other funding resources